-For the past 15 years, we have carried out research in non-quantified modeling, with special emphasis on a method called general morphology or general morphological analysis (GMA).
+For the past 15 years, we have carried out research in non-quantified modeling, with special emphasis on a method called general morphology or morphological analysis.
 To date, we have employed this modeling method in over 100 projects, involving policy analysis, scenario development and strategy management.

-Specific forms of morphological analysis are used in a number of scientific disciplines - for instance, linguistics, zoology and geology - in which formal, structural relationships are as important as quantity and function.
+Specific forms of morphological analysis are used in a number of scientific disciplines - for instance, linguistics, zoology and geology - in which formal, structural relationships are more important than quantity as such.
 However, what I am presenting today is "general morphology" - i.e. morphological analysis that is not associated with any specific discipline.

 Slide 1: General morphological analysis